Q: Why is a Climate Bonds Standard needed?

 Q: Who is behind this Standard?

-The Standard has been initiated by the Climate Bonds Initiative (CBI), an investor-focused not-for-profit organization promoting large-scale investment in low-carbon activities.
+The Standard has been initiated by the Climate Bonds Initiative, an investor-focused organised dedicated to mobilizing global capital for climate action.
 More information can be found at www.climatebonds.net.

 Funding for the development of the Program comes for a range of sponsors, including foundations and corporations.

 Q: Will oil and gas companies be allowed to issue Climate bonds?

 The Standard will assess the low carbon value of the bond as it relates to the intentions of the issuer and the assets linked to the bond.

 Oil companies re-financing and/or investing in low carbon assets applicable under the Standard, such as wind energy, would be eligible.
 We intend to also examine other investments in the sector that would bge considtent with achieving the 1.5C° goal of the Paris Climate Change Agreement.

 The monitoring requirements for compliance with the Standard depends on particular project types with little or no monitoring for straightforward areas such as some types of renewable energy and annual and/or more complicated monitoring requirements for other projects.

 Q: Will the Standard affect the financial creditworthiness of a project?

 The Climate Bonds Standard is not a financial standard or a substitute for financial due diligence procedures.